ariutta/jupyterWith-demo/README.md

 `cd` to this directory and run:

 ```
-jupyter lab
+./jupyterlab-launch
 ```

-TODO: can I just run `./launch`?

 ### Remote Launch

 ```
-~/launch code/jupyterlab-demo
+~/jupyterlab-launch nixos.gladstone.internal:code/jupyterlab-demo
 ```

-If `~/launch` doesn't exist on your local machine, copy it from this directory.
+If `~/jupyterlab-launch` doesn't exist on your local machine, copy it from this directory.

 ## Notes